Optimization

 (as discussed above) we may have to deal with several

-variables that are tied to each other by some constraints.
+variables tied to each other by several constraints.

 E ( x1 , ... , xn ) = constant